 Even though the ticket is assigned to you, it’s not completely up to you to complete it.
 Your team are there to help you with a code review at the very least, but in most teams, it’s a collaborative effort and not all tasks are an emergency.

 You may not realise it but it’s easy to let anxious feelings about work follow you home.
 On your walk to work, walking home, even sitting on the couch after dinner.
 You may even fall into bed thinking about work, even if nothing bad has happened.
 Take time to disconnect from your work-life each day and do something else that refreshes your mind and makes you happy.
 Leaving work at work and focussing on all the other great things you have going on will keep things in perspective.

 Remember the good stuff

-It’s a little braggy, but I’ve started a list of all the new things I’ve learned and technologies I’m using.
-Now that I’ve put it on paper it reminds me that I am capable of picking up new things and that they are worth learning.
+Start a list of all the new things you’ve learned and the technologies you’re using.
+When you put that on paper it reminds you that you are capable of learning new tools and how far you’ve come.

 At some stage, everyone feels a little like an imposter.
 But you don’t need to be overwhelmed by it.
 When you feel overwhelmed know you can talk to your manager and your team.
 They’ve been right where you are too, and may still feel like an imposter sometimes themselves.

 The important thing is to give yourself a break, you’re doing great.